 Comparing the church to a ‘big tent’ has become an interesting conversation piece.
 Big tent theology teaches that God is calling the church to open her arms wider than ever before.
 Expanding the tent calls for a diversity of thought, the inclusion of varying stances on nonessential issues, and erasing lines that could potentially divide.
 Jesus died for all and therefore all are welcome to have a seat at the table.

 “Unity in essentials, diversity in non-essentials” would probably be a good way to frame the discussion.
-At face value this is a virtuous notion.
+At face value, this is a virtuous notion.
 We all want to make room for more people at the table.
 Great leaders aspire to build bridges, not walls.
-However, the ‘big tent’ expression means different things for different people, which makes it worthy of further consideration.
+However, the ‘big tent’ expression means different things to different people, which makes it worthy of further consideration.

 Certainly, it’s a healthy move to navigate away from the legalism of years past.
 Distancing ourselves from fundamentalism is a shift in the right direction.
 It isn’t beneficial to associate holiness doctrine primarily with rule keeping.
 We don’t come to Jesus by following rules, nor do we grow in faith by adhering to specific codes of conduct.
 Legalism has wounded many people over the years and has proven to be obstructive to the process of making disciples.

-We come to Christ by grace through faith: he invites, we accept.
+We come to Christ by grace through faith (Eph.
+2).
+He invites, we accept.
 Once we enter a relationship with Jesus we become a disciple.
 When we become a disciple our behavior begins to change.
 If someone comes to faith in Christ, but his or her behavior is never altered then something’s missing.
-God never leaves people as he finds them.
+God never leaves people as He finds them.

 Personally, I like the idea of a ‘doorway.’
 Faith is the hinge that opens the door.
 Disbelief causes the door to remain closed.
 The church never locks the door and never turns anyone away.
 However, we are charged with upholding the orthodox teachings that reveal Jesus as the only entrance.
 Everyone is welcome, but no one can tear the door off the hinges and force their way inside.

 I liken General Assembly to meetings within my own household.
 We’ve had family meetings in years past to discuss the dynamics of our relationships.
-As my son got older, he and I didn’t always see eye-to-eye.
-We would often meet to discuss these issues.
+As my son got older, he and I didn’t always see eye-to-eye; we would discuss our differences often.
 My wife and I realized that our relationships with our children had to change with time.
 The older they become the more decisions they got to help make.
 How we interacted with them as toddlers was not the same way we interacted with them as teenagers.
 The foundational values of our household never changed, but how we interacted relationally did.
 Relational shifts are needed for social structures to thrive.

 Hypothetically, if after a family meeting my son decided to influence his sisters to defy his mother and me, we would have a serious problem.
 If he started tearing down the moral foundation of our home because he felt we were wrong on an issue, we would have to part ways.
 I would still love him, but I would move him out of the house.
 I would do my very best to help him land on his feet.
 He would always be welcome to return.
 However, he wouldn’t be able to stay unless he could agree to abide in harmony with the family.